NATIONAL KAZOO DAY

 The instrument requires little effort to create a sound (though some skill is necessary to make intelligible music) the kazoo adds both comedic punctuations to just about any childhood song.
 The great thing about the kazoo is, if you can hum, you can play the kazoo!

 Click play and enjoy a story about National Kazoo Day featuring our founder, Marlo Anderson.
 If you enjoy the 2-minute show, subscribe with your favorite podcast player.

-Along came traveling salesman, Emil Sorg.
-He took great interest in the kazoo and carried the idea back to Western New York in 1912 where he partnered with Michael McIntyre.
-In 1915, McIntyre partnered with Harry Richardson, and they established The Original American Kazoo Company which began producing metal kazoos.
+In 1915, Michael McIntyre partnered with Harry Richardson, and they established The Original American Kazoo Company which began producing metal kazoos.
 They are still in production today in Eden, NY.

 During World War I, another instrument made the scene.
 Larger and a little more cumbersome for a child to manage, makers touted the bazooka as an instrument anyone could play (and build).